jeskodes/milestone-project-1-jesk/README.md

  "HTML: No errors were returned when passing through the official W3C validator
 CSS: No errors were found when passing through the official (Jigsaw) validator Unfixed Bugs
 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
-Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed._"
+Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.
+- BUG> The internal links went to the right part of the screen, but were slightly too far down.
+Fixed: Added `html {scroll-padding-top: 5rem;}` to offset the space taken up by the fixed navbar.

 ### Validation: